CS 112

 Remember that you can run the program by using the F5 key, or by right-clicking the name of the program in the Explorer pane and choosing Run or Run Java.

-Note: When your run the program, you may need to click on the Terminal area of VS Code in order to input the five numbers.
+• When your run the program, you may need to click on the Terminal area of VS Code in order to input the three numbers.

 Getting started